Delhi to Kathmandu Discovery

 Day 12: Chitwan National Park to Pokhara

 Today you’ll bus to Pokhara, where an orientation walk will introduce you to the stunning Himalayan backdrop!
-There are plenty of optional activities included today, including paragliding, so let your guide know what you want to get up to!
+There are plenty of optional activities on offer today, including paragliding, so let your guide know what you want to get up to!

 Day 13: Pokhara

 Find out how the Sisterhood of Survivors Project helps to improve the lives of survivors of human trafficking today, and learn to make momo (traditional dumplings) with these amazing women.
 You’ll be inspired by their talents and bravery.
 Later, chill out with some free time.

 Day 14: Pokhara to Kathmandu